pelotom/effectful/README.md

 `monadically` demarcates a block of code in which monad syntax will be used.
 Each invocation of `unwrap` that occurs within such a block seems to take a monadic value of type `M[A]` and return a pure value of type `A`.
 Of course that's not generally possible with most monads, so something magical must be going on... and in fact it is.
 Just as `for`-comprehensions transform your code into `flatMap`s and `map`s behind the scenes, `monadically` is a macro which transforms code using `unwrap` into calls to `bind` and `pure` from Scalaz's `Monad` type class.
 So monad syntax only works with instances of `Monad`.

 Why require `Monad` instead of just using `flatMap`s and `map`s?
 Unfortunately, `pure` is necessary in order to get certain things to work.
 In particular, a conditional in which one branch contains calls to `unwrap` but the other doesn't necessitates the use of `pure`.

-Scalaz is a fairly heavyweight dependency just to get a `Monad` type class, so that may change in the future.